 The results also, indicated that there was a statistically significant relationship between nursing staff's perception of professional image, and their gender, age, marital status, education, and job title.
 This might be due to several factors, such as work experience, workload, and decisionmaking involvement and the nursing shortage.
 These factors may affect the staff nurses' perception of their image.
-Moreover, there was a statistically significant relationship between nursing staff career shift intention and their age, experience, marital status, education, and job title.
-This result is not aligned with education, consequently.
+Moreover, there was a significant statistically relationship between nursing staff career shift intention and their age, experience, marital status, education, and job title.
+This result is not aligned with

+There was a statistically significant relationship between nursing staff immigration intention and their gender, age, experience, and education, consequently.
 This result is in the same vein as Basiony and Ahmed (2023) in study conducted in Beni-Suef Governorate hospital, reported statistically significant relationships between nurses' intent to migrate and their gender, age, marital status, education, and experiences.
 Congruently, it's not aligned with Lee, (2016) who report that studied subjects ages and genders were not significantly statistically associated with migration intention.
 Incongruently, Li & Sun, (2019) indicated that subject's gender was not significantly associated with their intent to migrate.